dusk-network/plonk/docs/notes-pa.md

 bundling similar wires
 together.

-PLONK checks the correctness
-of a shuffle in its proving
-algorithm, by comparing the
-permutations of polynomials
-to the originals.
-This is
+The properties of a permutation polynomial are used in this proving scheme, as PLONK checks the correctness of a shuffle in its proving algorithm, by comparing the permutations of polynomials to the originals.
-essentially showing that the
+This is essentially showing
-products of polynomials are
-the same, despite the ordering being constructed differently.
+that the products of polynomials are the same, despite the ordering being constructed differently.
 In principle, PLONK can compare sets of polynomials for equality by